Baldur Bjarnason's Notes on the Web

 “TBM 308: No Unforced Errors - by John Cutler”.
 At times it feels like my career is nothing more than a series of unforced errors on my part, one after another, and then getting occasionally 😅 “Why JavaScript variables don’t always update” “Erika Hall Knows How to Fix Your Design Process (But You’re Probably…”.
 “I’ve been reading Behave by the...

-↑ these items are from RSS.
-Visit the blog itself at https://www.baldurbjarnason.com/archive/ to find other articles and to appreciate the author's digital home.
+↑ These items are from RSS.
+Visit the blog itself at https://www.baldurbjarnason.com/archive/ to find everything else and to appreciate author's digital home.